openturns/openturns/paper/paper.md

 # AI usage disclosure

-Generative AI was used to verify the grammar and spelling of this paper, check the choices of the words and check that the paper comply to the requirements.
+Generative AI (Gemini 3.1 Pro) was used to verify the grammar and spelling of this paper, check the choices of the words and check that the paper comply with the requirements.
 No generative AI was used in the creation of the software, the technical documentation, or the algorithm design.

+# Acknowledgements

+We acknowledge support from the OpenTURNS consortium.
+Additional funding was provided by EDF and Airbus through external development contracts.
+The project has received funding from the European Commission within the LOCOMACHS (grant agreement No. 314003) and the UMRIDA (grant agreement No.
+605036) projects.
+It has also received funding from the French National Research Agency (ANR) within the OPUS (ANR-07-TLOG-0015) and CHORUS (ANR-13-MONU-0005) projects.

 # References